Health coaching for managers

 • Recognize the difference between appetite and hunger

-• Regulated mealtimes
+• Regulated meal times

 • Panchakarma cures, alkaline fasting etc.

-• Various exercises based on scientifically based knowledge
+• Various exercises based on scientific findings

 • preferably regularly in the morning or evening on an empty stomach